ibm-cloud-docs/monitoring/platform/cloud_services_locations.md

 # Cloud services by location
 {: #cloud_services_locations}

 List of locations where {{site.data.keyword.cloud_notm}} services are enabled to send metrics to {{site.data.keyword.mon_full_notm}}.
-You monitor these metrics through the Sysdig instance that is configured to receive platform metrics.
+You monitor these metrics through the monitoring instance that is configured to receive platform metrics.
 [Learn more about enabling platform metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling).
 {:shortdesc}

 ## Cloud Foundry